 Because I transferred all my spices into cohesive jars, I needed to know when the spice actually expired, so I wrote the expiration date on a small round label, and adhered it to the bottom of the jar.

-The last step was taking a piece of clear packing tape and wrapping it around the label to ensure a little water and oil resistance.
+The last step was taking a piece of clear packing tape and wrapping it around the label to ensure some water and oil resistance.

 Step 4: Create An Insert to Prop Up Spices